microsoft/ebpf-for-windows/README.md

 clicking "Watch" (or "Unwatch") and selecting "Custom" -> "Discussions" (or by selecting "All Activity" if you want to receive notifications about everything else too).

+If you have issues with an eBPF program, start with the [Troubleshooting Guide](docs/TroubleshootingGuide.md).

 ## Frequently Asked Questions

 ### 1. Is this a fork of eBPF?